Enrolment Policy of St Colmcille’s BNS, Chapel Lane, Swords, Co. Dublin

 - To put in place criteria under which applications shall be considered

 - To ensure that these criteria are informed by our Ethos, our Mission Statement & current legislation

 - To specify what information is required by the school at the time of application

 St Colmcille’s BNS caters for the full range of classes from Junior Infants to Sixth class for boys of all abilities.
 There are 15 mainstream class teachers, 7 resource teachers, 1 language support teacher and an administrative principal employed in the school.
 Special Needs Assistants are assigned to the school by the Department of Education and Skills to enable the inclusion of certain children with special educational needs.

 St Colmcille’s BNS operates under the Rules for National Schools and Departmental Circulars and is funded by grants.
 The school is subject to The Education Act (1998), The Education Welfare Act (2000), The Education for Persons with Special Education Needs Act (2004) equality law and all other relevant legislation.
 St Colmcille’s BNS follows the curricular programmes laid down by the Department of Education and Skills.

-- Applications for enrolment to St Colmcille’s BNS, Swords usually takes place during the fourth week of January of the year in which the pupil is due to commence school
+- Applications for enrolment to St Colmcille’s BNS, Swords usually takes place during January of the year in which the pupil is due to commence school

 - Places are allocated on the basis of the priority listing and the age of the pupil